PippiShao/Networking_Stanford/unit1.md

 ## 1.2
 4 later internet model
--a bidirectional, reliable stream of bytes.
+A bidirectional, reliable stream of bytes.

-Source end-host
-### Application     : http requests (bitTorrent..) are sent directly from application layer to
-                  its peer at the other end – the web server Application.
+* Application     : http requests (bitTorrent..) are sent directly from application layer to its peer at the other end – the web server Application.
-### Transport       : guarantee correct inorder delivery of data
-                  most common transport layer servide is TCP.
+* Transport       : guarantee correct inorder delivery of data most common transport layer servide is TCP.
                   Some application need TCP : video conference...
 Use UDP controls congestion.
-### Network         : deliver packets end-to-end across the internet from the source to the destination.
-                  link layer is provide a service to network layer.
+* Network         : deliver packets end-to-end across the internet from the source to the destination. link layer is provide a service to network layer.
 Network layer hands datagram to link layer, tell it to sent over the first link.
                   * network layer is "special" : must use IP (internet protocol)
                   IP:
                   - no promises of delivery
-                  - no guarantee of datagram not get lost/corrupt ->So we need transport layer
+                  - no guarantee of datagram not get lost/corrupt
+                  - So we need transport layer
-### Link            : carry the data over one link at a time. link layers (ethernet, wifi...)
+* Link            : carry the data over one link at a time. link layers (ethernet, wifi...)

 * Each layer is only communicating with the same layer at the other end.

 ## 1.3

+### Service provided by IP

+IP's job: deliver datagram to the other end.
+IP servide model:
+datagram        : individually routed packet. hop by hop routing. unreliable      : packets might be dropped. best effort     : drop only if necessary. connectionless  : no per flow state, packets might be mis-sequenced.

+IP service model:
+1. tries to prevent packets looping forever between routers.
+By adding adding a step check initialized to 128. when reduced to 0, it thinks that the datagram got stuck in loop.
+2. fragment packets if they are too long.
+3. uses a header checksum to reduce chances of delivering to wrong destination.
+4. allow for new version of IP (ipv4 - 32 bit addresses, ipv6 - 128 bit)
+5. allow for new options to be added.